TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- First reload the one that has less ammo
+- Consider not stopping the reloading context on shooting e.g. the gradobicie

 - Fixing akimbo and the flipping system
 	- Sometimes only the weapon might be inside the same hand
 	- But sometimes the whole weapon placement might need to be flipped because we're holding it in a secondary hand